 The narrative is recounted through interviews with Farrand scholar Diana Balmori, landscape historian Judith Tankard, and landscape architect Shavaun Towers.
 Current photographs and footage of more than 50 Farrand-related sites along with archival images from the Beatrix Farrand Archives at the University of California Berkeley are woven together to bring to life Beatrix Farrand’s extraordinary story, reminding us why her awe-inspiring work is still relevant to this day.

-Six-time Emmy Award-winning documentary filmmaker Karyl Evans has combined her two most important professional interests – landscape architecture and filmmaking to create the documentary film, The Life and Gardens of Beatrix Farrand.
+Karyl Evans, a six-time Emmy Award-winning documentary filmmaker, has combined her two most important professional interests – landscape architecture and filmmaking to create the documentary film, The Life and Gardens of Beatrix Farrand.
 Karyl Evans, who earned her undergraduate degree in horticulture with an emphasis in landscape architecture and a masters degree in filmmaking, has produced the first documentary film ever produced about the historically significant gardens of Beatrix Farrand.
 For the past three years, Evans has focused her attention on researching Farrand’s life and gardens as many Farrand gardens were being rediscovered and restored, visiting over 50 Farrand-related sites from Maine to California and Washington D.C. to photograph and videotape the gardens and to talk with curators, scholars, and volunteers.
 In addition, Karyl conducted research at the Beatrix Farrand Archives at the University of California at Berkeley where she discovered never-before-published material now included in her film.
 Karyl Evans is the owner of Karyl Evans Productions in North Haven, CT, she was a full-time professor at Southern Connecticut State University for two years, and is currently a Yale Fellow.